Program at a Glance

 An emergent curriculum that builds upon the interests of children.

-Topics for study emerge from the talk of children and their interests.
-Our teachers work together with the children to formulate the possible directions of a project and materials needed, the ways in which the group will research the topic, and the representational media that will be used to represent the work.
+Topics for study emerge from children's discussions and interests.
+Our teachers work together with the children to formulate possible directions a project may take, what materials are needed, the ways in which the group will research the topic, and the representational media that will be used to represent the work.
 Projects may last a few weeks or can continue throughout the school year.

 We encourage you to learn more from the North American Reggio Emilia Alliance.

 Social-emotional learning is an important part of the preschool curriculum at PKS.
-Our goal is to help children develop a positive sense of self-identity, belonging, and a feeling that they are valued and respected as part of a family and community.
-While taking advantage of spontaneity and surprises, children (and adults) flourish when they know there are soft walls to bump up against and familiar patterns to their lives that make sense.
-Our preschool flow of the day is structured with this important axiom in mind.
-At PKS, we strive to support the growth of kind, empathetic children.
+Our goal is to help children develop a positive sense of self-identity and belonging, and a feeling that they are valued and respected as part of a family and community.
+We take advantage of spontaneity and surprises, but also keep in mind that children (and adults) flourish when they know there are soft walls to bump up against and familiar patterns in their lives.
+Our preschool flow of day is structured with this important axiom in mind.
+At PKS, we strive to support the development of kind, empathetic children.
 Strong, positive relationships with oneself and with others are the foundation upon which all future learning happens.
-We focus on helping children interact with one another thoughtfully, understanding their own emotions, and thriving as part of a community.
+We focus on helping children interact with one another thoughtfully, understand their own emotions, and thrive as part of a community.

 Preparing for Elementary School

-Our preschool children see the “big kids” in action on the playground every day, and they are excited to move on to kindergarten after completing preschool at PKS.
-In order to ensure that children will be successful in kindergarten, we work hard to get a clear picture of their readiness skills through individual assessments and observations, develop concrete growth and support plans together with parents if necessary, and provide many opportunities for children to become familiar with the kindergarten program.
-As we move into Spring of the third year of preschool, students take “field trips” to the elementary classrooms.
-Throughout the year, they are given meaningful opportunities to interact with elementary school students.
+Our preschool children see the “big kids” in action on the playground every day, and are excited to move on to kindergarten after completing preschool at PKS.
+In order to ensure that children will be successful in kindergarten, we work hard to get a clear picture of their readiness skills through individual assessments and observations.
+We develop concrete growth and support plans together with parents if necessary, and provide many opportunities for children to become familiar with the kindergarten program.
+As we move into Spring of the third year of preschool, students take “field trips” to elementary classrooms and are given meaningful opportunities to interact with elementary school students.

 Photos: parent volunteers and John Lee